 The South Rim is 15 miles east of Montrose.
 And this town is the best place to stay overnight.
 At the park, you can stay at South Rim Campground.

-If you don’t want to hike in the park, and have more time, consider staying overnight near Ridgway or Ouray.
+If you don’t want to hike in the park and have more time, consider staying overnight near Ridgway or Ouray.
 You will be closer to the next day’s attractions.

 Day 9 Colorado Road Trip – The San Juan Skyway and Mesa Verde National Park

 The San Juan Skyway Scenic Byway has 236 miles lengths across southwestern Colorado.
 This loop travels through Durango, Mancos, Dolores, Stoner, Rico, Telluride, Ridgway, Ouray, and Silverton.
 One of its parts is “The Million Dollar Highway.”
-It takes at least 7 hours to make all loop.
+It takes at least 7 hours to make all loops.
 But we split it for two days to connect with visiting Mesa Verde National Park.
 Along the San Juan Skyway, you can admire over 100 peaks over 13000 feet.
 The drive spans elevations from 6,200 feet near Cortez to 11,008 feet at Red Mountain Pass.

 During the drive traversing the heart of the San Juan National Forest, Grand Mesa, Uncompahgre, and Gunnison National Forests.